TomFirth/nodeApi/README.md

 - New terminal window: `sudo mongo` - this starts a local mongodb instance.
 - You will create a new database and collection when you first save data to mongodb with this api.
 - To start the api: go to the local dir where you cloned the repository and type `npm start` into your terminal.
+- You can then use the below http requests in [Postman](https://github.com/TomFirth/nodeApi#postman) to test the api.

 ## Development
 If you would like to use this api as a basis to build on, i've left `nodemon` in.
 To use this start the server with `npm run dev`